Study of the $f_{0}(980)$ and $f_{0}(500)$ Scalar Mesons through the Decay $D_{s}^{+} \to \pi^{+} \pi^{-} e^{+} \nu_{e}$

 Furthermore, we determine $f^{f_0}_+(0)|V_{cs}|=0.504\pm0.017_{\rm stat}\pm0.035_{\rm syst}$ for the first time by analyzing the dynamics of $D^+_s\to f_0(980)e^{+}\nu_{e},~f_0(980)\to\pi^+\pi^-$ decay.
-Using $|V_{cs}|=0.97349\pm0.00016$~\cite{pdg}, we obtain $f^{f_0}_+(0)=0.518\pm0.018_{\rm stat}\pm0.036_{\rm syst}$.
-In Table~\ref{comFF} the measured FF result at $q^2=0$ is compared with different theoretical predictions.
-Our measurement agrees with the theoretical results in Refs.~\cite{qqbar2,QCDSR1,QCDSR2}, but is much higher than the theoretical results in Refs.~\cite{LCSR1,LF-RQM,Soni2020}.
-It is notable that most predicted FF $f^{f_0}_{+}(0)$ and BF depend on the angle $\phi$ known with large uncertainty.
-So, the measured FF and BF are both important to constrain this angle and probe the quark component in $f_0(980)$~\cite{LF-RQM}.
-Although most theoretical predictions for $f^{f_0}_{+}(0)$ have a large uncertainty due to the $\phi$ uncertainty, the measured FF lineshape is a powerful tool to distinguish different models.
-These results are important to understand the nature of the light scalar states $f_0(980)$ and the non-perturbative dynamics of charm meson decays.
+Using $|V_{cs}|=0.973~49\pm0.000~16$~\cite{pdg}, we obtain $f^{f_0}_+(0)=0.518\pm0.018_{\rm stat}\pm0.036_{\rm syst}$.
+In Table~\ref{comFF} the measured form factor result at $q^2=0$ is compared with different theoretical predictions.
+Our measurement agrees with the predictions in Refs.~\cite{qqbar2,QCDSR1,QCDSR2}, but is much higher than the predictions in Refs.~\cite{LCSR1,LF-RQM,Soni2020}.
+It is notable that most predictions for the form factor $f^{f_0}_{+}(0)$ and BF depend on the angle $\phi$, which is only known with large uncertainty.
+So, the measured form factor and BF are both important to constrain this angle and probe the quark component in $f_0(980)$~\cite{LF-RQM}.
+Although most theoretical predictions for $f^{f_0}_{+}(0)$ have a large uncertainty due to the $\phi$ uncertainty, the measured form factor line shape is a powerful tool to distinguish different models.
+Finally, these results are important to understand the nature of the light scalar states $f_0(980)$ and $f_0(500)$, and the nonperturbative dynamics of charm meson decays.